IBM/watson-discovery-sdu-with-assistant/README.md

 In the code editor window [2], cut and paste in the code from the `disco-action.js` file found in the `/actions` directory of your local repo.

 If you press the `Invoke` button [3], it will fail due to credentials not being defined yet.
+We'll do this next in the following step.

 Next, select the `Parameters` tab [1]: